PMBio/deeprvat/docs/input_data.md

 ### Genotype file

 Contained in the file given by `gt_filename`.
 Output of the preprocessing pipeline.
 HDF5 format.
 The file has three datasets. `samples` is a byte-encoded array of sample ID strings. `variant_matrix` and `genotype_matrix` encode genotypes in a custom sparse format.
 Both matrices are the same size, with samples along the rows and variants along the columns. `variant_matrix` gives an integer variant ID (assigned by the preprocessing pipeline), and the corresponding cell of `genotype_matrix` is given by 1 or 2.
-To account for samples having different total number of variants, the rows of each matrix are padded with -1.
+To account for samples having a different total number of variants, the rows of each matrix are padded with -1.

 ### Variant file

 Contained in the file given by `variant_filename`.
 Output of the preprocessing pipeline.
 Parquet format.
-The fiel contains metadata about variants, namely `id` (an integer variant ID assigned by the preprocessing pipeline and corresponding to those from the genotype file), `chrom`, `pos`, `ref` and `alt`.
+The file contains metadata about variants, namely `id` (an integer variant ID assigned by the preprocessing pipeline and corresponding to those from the genotype file), `chrom`, `pos`, `ref` and `alt`.

 ### Phenotype file